carlosperate/awesome-pyproject/README.md

 Some project are still considering the adoption of the `pyproject.toml` file.
 These entries link directly to the project discussion.

-- [autopep8](https://github.com/hhatto/autopep8/pull/510) - A tool that automatically formats Python code to conform to the PEP 8 style guide.
 - [Bandit](https://github.com/PyCQA/bandit/issues/550) - A tool designed to find common security issues in Python code.
 - [bumpversion](https://github.com/peritus/bumpversion/issues/192) - Version-bump your software with a single command.
   - [bump2version](https://github.com/c4urself/bump2version/issues/42) - An interim fork with the intent to merge back to the original project.